 Valid values, from the newest channel release to the oldest build, with their corresponding update channel name are;

-(aka: First Release for Current Channel)
+(aka: First Release for Current Channel or Office Insider Slow)

 Simply set the preferred value in the Group Policy editor and then close all your Office applications and wait a few minutes.